Elizabeth Dausch Elizabeth Dausch

 In addition, many different forces in the larger culture (such as weight loss obsession) can contribute to the inner sense that we are not enough as we are.
 You may be drawing some connections not even named here.
 But if it doesn’t seem clear what your critical voice is all about, that’s ok.
 If you’re noticing it, and you’re troubled by it, it’s worth tending to.

 For me, I love to explore the critic using Internal Family Systems.
 Instead of theorizing, we inquire with internal parts directly about their specific origin, role, intentions, etc. Esther Perel & IFS founder Dick Schwartz discuss this in brief.
+Critical parts are generally understood as protectors—they work hard to keep us from feeling deeper pain.
+In other theories, they might be called “defenses.”

+You may already have a good grasp on how your critical voice got there, but how to deal with it is the more challenging question.
 There are different schools of thought on this topic.
 One path involves examining it in order to disprove what it’s saying with logic and evidence.
 Another is confrontation and learning how to stand up to it in hopes of overcoming it.
 Yet another suggests simply ignoring it and taking opposite actions.

 However, in my clinical experience, these approaches don’t work that well because they encourage an antagonistic relationship with the critic.
 In other words, the critic gets interrupted and questioned, but the inward battle continues.
 From an IFS perspective, these strategies of counterargument, confrontation, or ignoring are actually being used by other parts of yourself.
 The critic is polarized with other parts in your inner world (ones who can see your talents, want your happiness, etc.).